Child Care Subsidy

 5. Not Exploring Session Options

-Fix: Ask about 9-, 10-, or 12-hour sessions and choose one that maximises your CCS.
+Fix: Ask about 9-, 10-, or 12-hour sessions and compare the hourly cost against the cap.

 Additional Child Care Subsidy (ACCS) – Extra Help When You Need It Most